Parliament: Whole-of-society approach key to address social challenges, build stronger society, says Desmond Lee

 "I hope many Singaporeans will partner us to jointly develop solutions for a healthier and happier society.
 Our young people deserve the best start in life," he added.

-Another initiative is the Community Capability Trust, a new fund for social services agencies to improve their capability and capacity that Deputy Prime Minister Heng Swee Keat announced in his Budget speech last month.
+Another initiative is the Community Capability Trust, a new fund for social service agencies to improve their capability and capacity, which Deputy Prime Minister Heng Swee Keat announced in his Budget speech last month.

-A donation-matching scheme by the Government and the Tote Board aims to encourage Singaporeans to donate to this cause, raising up to $450 million.

-Mr Lee said the Community Chest will also contribute $30 million to the fund.
+Contributions from the Government, the Tote Board and the community could add up to $480 million, with the Government and the Tote Board initially contributing $200 million.
+The Community Chest will give $30 million, said Mr Lee.

 The minister acknowledged that capability and capacity building can sound abstract, and cited the example of Angsana Home, a welfare home managed by Thye Hua Kwan Moral Society in Pelangi Village.